baldengineer/Axial-Polymer-BAC-Adapter/README.md

 The size of this design is 53.4 x 13.1 mm and can hold 4 10x10.5 mm surface mount capacitors.
 It should fit in a VIC-20 and Commodore 64.
 (Still need to test.)

 Tested boards came back (and are beautiful).
-They work well.
+They work well!

+## Bald Engineer on Twitch
+This board was designed, built, and tested live with the Bald Engineer.
+Check out his electronics live stream at: https://twitch.tv/baldengineer.